Probing the dichotomy between Yu-Shiba-Rusinov and Majorana bound states via conductance, quantum noise and $\Delta_T$ noise: Appendix

 \section{Appendix}

-The appendix is divided into three parts.
-The first section, Appendix \ref{App_I}, covers the derivation of current due to charge and spin transport in normal metal ($N_1$) for a NsfNIS junction.
+{The appendix is divided into three parts.
+The first section, Appendix \ref{App_I}, covers the derivation of current due to charge and spin transport in normal metal ($N_1$) for a N-sf-N-I-S junction.
 Subsequently, in Appendix \ref{App_Qn}, we calculate the expressions for quantum noise, which are spin-polarized.
-Next, we delve into the derivation of the charge (spin) thermovoltage in Appendix \ref{App_Vth} by equating charge (spin) current to zero, which is necessary for calculating the charge (spin) $\mathcal{D}^{ch(sp)}_T$ noise.
-Lastly, Appendix \ref{App_DT} contains the derivation of total charge (spin) $\mathcal{D}^{ch(sp)}_T$ noise along with charge (spin) $\mathcal{D}^{ch(sp)}_{Tsh}$ noise and charge $\mathcal{D}^{ch(sp)}_{Tth}$ noise in a NsfNIS junction.
+In Appendix \ref{App:prob}, we provide the plots of normal and Andreev reflection probabilities for both YSR states and MBS and provide their zero energy values in Tables \ref{Table170}-\ref{Table173}.}

 \begin{widetext}